ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Floating Point, IEEE compatible

 Description: The audio bit depth MUST be read and set from the `BitDepth Element` (32 bit in most cases).
-The floats are stored in little endian order (most common float format).
+The floats are stored as defined in [@!IEEE.754.1985] and in little endian order.
 Corresponding ACM wFormatTag : 0x0003

 Initialisation: none